 In a previous post we reviewed the repeat snowstorms December 5-15 that brought Anchorage to a near standstill for a few days with 40 to 50 inches of snow around the city (Fig.1).
-In that post we noted while extreme, it’s not unprecedented for Anchorage to get this much snow in less than two weeks.
-However, the liquid equivalent of the snow was truly “off the charts”.

 Having these charts available is fantastic !
 I believe the snowfall is highly unusual and record setting, but once every 3000 years ?
 It seems to me that it is a once in every 80 year occurrence and with more time passing we will be able to better say more about how unusual this period was.